Banks push FTSE 100 higher as Greek debt deal done

 * FTSE rises as euro zone leaders agree Greece deal

-* Alent jumps on a bid from Platform Specialty (Adds detail, comment, updates prices)
+* Alent jumps on a bid from Platform Specialty (Adds detail, company news, updates prices)

 By Liisa Tuhkanen